Phuket Day 1

 Agreed on 200 Baht.
 But when we reached back, he asked for 300.
 Classic tourist trap!

 ✍️ Local Insight: These party tuk-tuks are iconic in Phuket.
 Always agree on a fare before hopping in.
-Rates vary between 200–400 Baht depending on the distance and how much fun you look like you’re having, haha.
+Rates vary between 200–400 Baht depending on the distance.

-As I lay in bed that night, I couldn’t believe it was still Day 1.
+As I lay in bed that night, I couldn’t believe it was still Day 1 in Phuket.

 So much had happened.
 So many firsts.
 So many stories already.